 There is no doubt that the pandemic has created a greater awareness of how the environment in our homes affects us.
-Especially now when we are spending more time in them than ever.
-Good air quality is of critical importance in creating a healthy home.
+Especially now when we are spending more time indoors than ever.
+Poor indoor air quality, especially in major cities like New York City, is an often-overlooked threat, which can lead to chronic health issues.
 Numerous studies have shown that the quality of the air we breathe has a huge impact on our health and well-being.
-Yet until recently, this is something that most people have given very little thought to.
+Yet until recently, healthy home design was something that most people gave very little thought to.

 We spend 90% of our time indoors.
 Much of that is at home, in an enclosed environment that may lack proper ventilation and fresh air.
-Where the indoor air quality is often four to five times more polluted than outside.
+Where the accumulation of pollutants can be two to five times worse than outside.
 What effect does this have on the health and well-being of you and your loved ones?

 The Risks of Poor Indoor Air Quality in the Home.

-A classic example of harmful VOCs is formaldehyde which is used in building products such as plywood, fiberboard, and adhesives.
+A classic example of harmful VOCs is formaldehyde which is used in building materials such as plywood, fiberboard, and adhesives.
 It is also released into the air by cosmetics, nail polish, soaps, shampoos, and cleaning projects.
-Exposure to formaldehyde has been linked to cancer and irritation of the eyes, nose, and throat.
+Exposure to formaldehyde has been linked to the risk of cancer and irritation of the eyes, nose, and throat.

-Unless your home has good ventilation, harmful pathogens, VOCs, and other allergens can build up.
-Over time they are not only a daily irritant but can lead to poor health and a lack of vitality.
-Good air quality in the home is essential to creating a healthy home for you and your family.
+Unless your home is designed for healthy living, with good ventilation, harmful pathogens, such as VOCs and other allergens, can build up.
+Over time, the off-gassing of chemicals and the accumulation of airborne pollutants can lead to health issues and a lack of vitality.
+Healthy home design is essential to creating a living space that is comfortable and safe for you and your family.

 1. Open your windows.

-2. Add indoor plants to improve your air quality and your mood.
+2. Add house plants and natural materials to improve your air quality and your mood.

-Plants are constantly purifying the air, releasing oxygen as they take in carbon dioxide.
+House plants are constantly purifying the air, releasing oxygen as they take in carbon dioxide.
 They also regulate humidity and purify the air.
-Bringing nature into your home has been shown to be good for your mood and to reduce stress.
+Bringing nature and natural materials into your home adds much-needed positive energy, and has been shown to improve your mood and reduce stress.

 They release harmful VOCs into the air that may adversely impact your health.
 Open your windows to get rid of unwanted odors or use air purifiers with charcoal activated filters.